chocoteam/choco-solver/CONTRIBUTION.md

 <a name="bug"></a>
 ## Bug reports

-Choco3 is a living library which is frequently modified, sometimes deeply.
+Choco solver is a living library which is frequently modified, sometimes deeply.
-We do our best to track bugs in the [tracker](https://github.com/chocoteam/choco3/issues).
+We do our best to track bugs in the [tracker](https://github.com/chocoteam/choco-solver/issues).
 But, it happens that a modification exhibit a bug or, simply, that we did not test the code enough.
 In that case:

-1. Search in [tracker](https://github.com/chocoteam/choco3/issues) to see if the bug has already been reported (do not forget to look for closed issues), and/or fixed;
+1. Search in [tracker](https://github.com/chocoteam/choco-solver/issues) to see if the bug has already been reported (do not forget to look for closed issues), and/or fixed;

 2. Isolate the problem, describe it and provide a [Minimal Working Example](https://en.wikipedia.org/wiki/Minimal_Working_Example).
 The [stackoverflow guidelines](http://stackoverflow.com/help/mcve) is a very good starting point.
-If possible, try to reproduce the bug on the develop branch and do not forget to indicate which version were used to reproduce the bug (release version or revision number).
+If possible, try to reproduce the bug on the master branch and do not forget to indicate which version were used to reproduce the bug (release version or revision number).

-Doing so, we will endeavor to reproduce the bug and fix it as soon as possible in the develop branch.
+Doing so, we will endeavor to reproduce the bug and fix it as soon as possible in the master branch.
 If the bug is critical, a release could be done in advance.

 <a name="feat"></a>